 Need more help drafting a message to an alum or industry contact?
 You can also use the online tool Mango to help you draft a message.

 Don’t forget networking etiquette

 Proof reed, Poof read, Proof read!
 Grammatical errors in your emails, sloppy messages or slang can negatively shape a first impression.
 Make sure you review your emails carefully, use your please and thank yous and promptly respond to any communication you receive.
-And don’t wait til the last minute!
-Reaching out 2-4 weeks before your availability starts ensures your contacts have time to respond before the holidays, can arrange the meet up to include co-workers/presentations, tours, etc and/or have time to get clearance from managers if needed.
+And don’t wait until the last minute!
+Reaching out 2-4 weeks before your availability starts ensures your contacts have time to respond before the holidays, can arrange the meet up to include co-workers/presentations, tours, etc. and/or have time to get clearance from managers if needed.